Saiteja-Reddy/Constraint-Based-Reconstruction-and-Analysis/files/process.md

 With a computational model of a network that has the ability to meet growth and basic physiological demands, we incorporate and examine other organism-specific network properties.
 This ability then leads to the evaluation of the properties and capabilities of the reconstructed network and validation against data sets available for the target organism.
 This validation process can be quite comprehensive if much data is available for the target organism.

-*The result of this four-step process is a mathematical representation of all the biochemical, genetic, and genomic information available for the target organ- ism.
+*The result of this four-step process is a mathematical representation of all the biochemical, genetic, and genomic information available for the target organism.
 This network underlies the integrated metabolic functions of the organism.*

 ### Uses of Reconstruction